themaire/ecf_elastic_logs/README.md

 ## Introduction :
 <p>Works only when our AWS EKS Kubernetes cluster is up (see how : https://github.com/themaire/ecf_eks_terraform/).</p>
-<p>In DevOps practice, monitoring what is happening on our infrastructure is critical.
-For that, the couple of tools ElasticSearch (database) and Kibana (dashbord) will help us a lot to keep a eye on our Kubernetes cluster and a demo NodeJS app (for exemple).</p>
+<p>In DevOps practice, monitoring our infrastructure health is critical.
+For that, the couple of tools ElasticSearch (database) and Kibana (dashbord) will help us a lot to keep a eye on our Kubernetes cluster and a demo NodeJS app (for exemple) via various metrics and logs.</p>

 ### What I done :

 ## TASK 1-2 : Monitior a Kubernetes Cluster with ElasticSearch and Kibana

 I created a account on https://cloud.elastic.co (paid service but 14 days trial account).
 Then, i created a "deployment", it is a kind of server.<br>
-My "ECF_STUDI" is ready to store and serve datas.
+My "ECF_STUDI" deployment is ready to store and serve datas.
 ![ScreenShot](img/my_first_deployment.png)

 Once entered in the deployment, i spotted a invitation to monitor a Kubernetes Server.
 Lucky i am, great help given here.
 ![ScreenShot](img/invitation_to_monitor_kubernetes_after_deployment.png)

-The first thing to do is to inatall the Kubernetes integration (plugin) on our ElasticSearch server.
+The first thing to do is to install the Kubernetes integration (plugin) on our ElasticSearch server.
 ![ScreenShot](img/kub_integration_plugin.png)

-My Kubernetes cluster is opérate and hosted by AWS, so i am able to apply the yaml format manifest file provided. <br>
+My Kubernetes cluster is operate and hosted by AWS, so i am able to apply the yaml format manifest file provided. <br>

 It will deploy a POD who will send lot of cluster's logs.
 This is the <b>Elastic agent</b>.
 <br><br>

 Once deployed with the "kubectl apply -f ..." command, the page confirmed that Elastic agent is enrolled to ElasticSearch with success.

 ![ScreenShot](img/1_install-elastic-agent.png)